- You will be alerted to new articles by your researchers that you may not have known about otherwise.

 Please contact us at firstname.lastname@example.org, mentioning Publications Router, if you would like to know more.

 How it works

-Publications Router can deliver notifications about your researchers' papers straight into a review queue in your repository or CRIS.
+Publications Router can deliver notifications about your researchers' papers straight into a work queue in your repository or CRIS.
 The notifications may include the full text of the published version of record, or the authors' accepted manuscript, or may just consist of metadata.
 This will depend on what individual publishers can provide.